kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 Hence, unlike `remote` command that connected to our running system, `eval` is not affected as it run on a whole new system.

+That also explain why we need to `source .env` for `eval` because its running on another new system.

 # Deploying new blue and green version